It has often been said that if you don’t have an assistant, you are one. In most businesses, this rings especially true.

 Step One: Take Time to Analyze Your Work Patterns

 The biggest mistake a budding entrepreneur can make is to hire a virtual assistant without having a clear idea of what they want that person to achieve.
-A great way to avoid that issue is to start by conducting an analysis of how you spend your workdays and where others can alleviate pressure and make you more productive.
+A great way to avoid that issue is to start by analyzing how you spend your workdays and where others can alleviate pressure and make you more productive.

 It might just blow your mind when you do.

-Most business owners are shocked to find that they can spend up to 80% of their time performing non-dollar-productive tasks that can be easily performed by others with a little training.
+Most business owners are shocked to find that they can spend up to 80% of their time performing non-dollar-productive tasks that others can easily perform with little training.

 For every other real-estate-related task, whether it be it prospecting, generating referrals, or bookkeeping, there is someone out there who can rock it for you!